 Chances are you have some kind of retirement savings plan available through your employer.
 If you haven’t started contributing to this account, you could be leaving money on the table.
 Many employers will match employee contributions to a certain extent, so it’s a good idea to try and contribute at least enough to get the full match.

-If you already contribute to a 401(k) or 403b or the like, reassess how much you’re contributing and what it will amount to in the future.
-(Want a calculator that’ll do the math for you?
-Ask your Money Coach.)
+If you already contribute to a 401(k), 403(b), or a similar plan, reassess how much you’re contributing and what it will amount to in the future.
 This assessment could reveal that you need to contribute more each month in order to meet your income goals for retirement.

 Investments

-Do you have bonds or annuities?
-Or maybe a target date fund you forgot you had?
+Do you have bonds, annuities, or mutual funds?
 When you assess your retirement savings, consider dividends from your investments.
-While annuities and target date funds are typically for things like additional income in retirement, they also come with risk and responsibilities.
+While annuities and target date funds are typically for additional income in retirement, they also come with risk and responsibilities.

-For investments like target date funds where you make an investment but won’t necessarily touch the dividends until later in life, you run the risk of the market not doing well when you finally cash in, or the company/issuer defaulting before you gain your returns, so keep this in mind when you determine how much you will rely on investments for future income.
+For example, you run the risk of market volatility or the issuing company defaulting before you gain your returns.
+Keep this in mind when you determine how much you will rely on investments for future income.

 Things to Consider for Your Future Budget

 Building a budget takes imagination.
 This is your time, your money.
 What do you want to do with it?
-Of course, you’ll probably still have a house payment and utilities and insurance, but what about travel and family time?
+Of course, you’ll probably still have a house payment, utilities, and insurance, but what about travel and family time?
 Here are some things to remember when creating a retirement spending plan.

 Lavishing the Grandkids with Gifts